 Four-cylinder petrol engines

-To determine the required thickness of new connecting rod bearings, it is necessary to measure the inner diameter of the connecting rod bearing, the diameter of the connecting rod journal of the crankshaft and take into account the operating clearance of the bearing.
+To determine the required thickness of new connecting rod bearings, it is necessary to measure the inner diameter of the connecting rod bearing, the diameter of the crankshaft connecting rod journal and take into account the working clearance of the bearing.
 The required bearing thickness can be calculated as follows.

 Example